numpy/numpy/doc/source/reference/c-api/array.rst

     variable is defined to guarantee the numpy/arrayobject.h header is being used).

+.. c:macro:: NPY_FEATURE_VERSION

+    The current version of the API. :c:data:`NPY_FEATURE_VERSION` changes whenever the API changes (e.g. a function is added).

 .. c:macro:: NPY_FALSE

     Defined as 0 for use with Bool.